djuseeq/Ch376msc/README.md

  ### PCB modding for SD card
  > If you planning to use the chip for SD card also and you have a pcb like on the photo above, then some soldering skill is required.
  > First of all with a DMM check the pins of the chip(26,25,23 and 7) are theye floating or connected to GND/VCC.
- > On mine pcb the chip pin 23 (SD_CS) is connected to ground, like you can [see here](extras/schematic.png) pin's have incorrect marking.
+ > On mine pcb the chip pin 23 (SD_CS) is connected to ground, like you can [see here](extras/schematic.png),
+ > pins or the chip have incorrect marking(looks like CH375 which one doesn't support SD card) .
 [Link](https://www.mpja.com/download/31813MPSch.pdf) for the module's schematic diagram.
  > I used soldering iron and tweezer to lift up the pin from the pcb(be careful, you can easily break the chip's leg).
  > Follow [this schema](extras/modPcb.png) to make the proper connection between the chip and SD card socket.
  > I used a [SD card adapter](extras/sdAdapter.jpg) and for sake of stability, use the capacitors+1R resistor on Vcc line.